-- Taking shorter showers with decreased flow
+- Take short showers with decreased flow

-- Set an alarm on your phone to limit your shower to 5 minutes
+- Limit your shower to 5 minutes

-- Turn the tap off while shaving/teeth-brushing
+- Turn the tap off while shaving and brushing teeth

-- Change the washer if the tap is dripping
+- Change the washer if the tap is dripping.

 - To detect a leaky toilet, put food dye in the cistern.
 If coloured water starts to come through without flushing, then you have a leaky loo.